lukibsubekti/s3-reupload/README.md

     - `name` name of the bucket
     - `resultForceHttps: boolean` File uploading may result in an unsecure URL address (`http:`).
 This property will replace the `http:` part with `https:`.
     - `resultBaseUrl: string | false` This property will replace the base URL (origin) of uploaded file location.
 For example, if this value is `https://mybucket.publichost.com` and file location is `http://mybucket.privatehost.com/myfile.pdf`, the location will be changed to `https://mybucket.publichost.com/myfile.pdf`.
+    - `resultDirectory`: Force to store all uploaded files to a specific path.
+    - `keepOriginalName: boolean`: Keep original basename of a file.
+    - `keepOriginalPath: boolean`: Keep original path of a file.
+It will be ignored if `resultDirectory` is set.

 - `tables` **array** of table configurations.
 Each configuration is represented as a JSON object with the following properties.
     - `name` name of a table. eg. `users`,